jerv13/zrcms/Notes.md

     - browser-warning.html
     - rcmAdminPanel
     - rcmHtmlEditorOptions
+    - basePath

 - Document the architecture and basics of how it works
+- Fix ComponentConfigFields to be RegistryConfigFields (from $config) and ComponentConfigFields (from file.json)

     /**
      * @return void
      *